Compatible and Recommended Lenses

 Apo-Digitar 80mm f/4: Now we come to the most modern, razor sharp lens available in the normal range for medium format stereoscopy.
 This was Schneider's attempt to make the sharpest lens possible for high-end digital photography.
 If you want the latest and greatest, this is it.
 Schneider's 90mm and 100mm lenses in this line are even better, but they fall outside the normal range, so I'll discuss them in a future update.
 The Apo-Digitar 80mm was a popular lens, and for something this good, it can be surprisingly affordable.
 Look for the deals!
 (Also, sometimes these come mounted in an electronic shutter.
 You can easily shift the optics to a Copal 0 shutter, but be sure to factor in the cost of the shutter itself.)
 This lens uses the Copal 0 lensboard.

-There are more normal-length lenses compatible with the Stereo 12, and I encourage you to discover and test more yet.
+There are more normal-length lenses compatible with the Mercury Stereo system, and I encourage you to discover and test more yet.
 I hope these recommendations, however, give you a sense of the options out there!

 Longer Focal Lengths